Your safety is our priority.

 - We frequently disinfect countertops, doorknobs, tables, chairs and other common surfaces.

-While we are doing everything we can to ensure your safety, we also ask for your cooperation in keeping our practices safe.
-If you have a fever or are experiencing any symptoms of a communicable disease or have had contact with someone who has, please reschedule your appointment.
+While we will always do our very best to ensure your health and safety, we also ask for your cooperation in keeping our practices safe.
+If you have a fever or are experiencing any symptoms of a communicable disease, or have had contact with someone who has symptoms, please reschedule your appointment.